cnnrbrn/noroff-javascript-2-content/ca.md

 ## Submission

--   Create a folder called your-name-js2-ca, e.g. mary-smith-js2-ca
+-   Create a folder called your-name-js2-ca, e.g. mary-smith-js2-ca.
--   Add all your frontend code to this folder and add your Strapi folder if you created one
+-   Add all your frontend code to this folder and add your Strapi folder if you used Strapi.
+If you attempted Level 2 or 3, remember to add a `README.md` file that includes an admin username/email address and password for the API project.
--   Remember to exclude the node_modules folder from your submission
+-   Remember to exclude the node_modules folder from your Strapi project before delivering.
--   Zip the folder and submit the zip file
+-   Zip the folder and submit the zip file.

 ## Time